johnkanji/blender-eigen-template/README.md

 `cppTemplate` directory.

 ### Manual Installation
 You can also choose to install the addon manually.
-To do this copy the comiled library from `build` to `cppTemplate`, then zip the cppTemplate directory and install it using in Blender under Preferences -> Addons -> Install.
+To do this copy the compiled library from `build` to `cppTemplate`, then zip the cppTemplate directory and install it in Blender under Preferences -> Addons -> Install.

 ## Utilities
 In addition to the addon skeleton, the template includes a couple of useful development utilities in the `cppTemplate/utils` directory.

 ### NumpyMesh
-`NumpyMesh` is a context manager which handler transfering mesh data between Numpy and Blender.
-Wrap your geometry code in in a NumpyMesh context and it'll handle extracting the vertices and faces into numpy `ndarray`s and putting them back into the Blender mesh object when you're done
+`NumpyMesh` is a context manager which handles transfering mesh data between Numpy and Blender.
+Wrap your geometry code in in a `NumpyMesh` context and it'll handle extracting the vertices and faces into numpy `ndarray`s and putting them back into the Blender mesh object when you're done
 ```